I’m a vagabond artist roaming the globe in search of fine art with a penchant to add a sense of visual order to urban chaos.

 2015 Prix de la Photographie Paris (PX3) Bronze Medal: Professional – Portrait/Culture Category.

-2014 American Aperture Award (AX3): Professional – Fashion Category.
+2014 American Aperture Award (AX3) First Place: Professional – Fashion Category.

 “The Journey from Kamakura” is a poignant (and almost true) love story novel about a travel photographer who roams the globe in search of the ultimate experiences life has to offer.
 Along the way he becomes wildly successful and soon blows through a million dollars.
 Then in Bangkok he succumbs to self-destructive tendencies that propel him into an excruciating pit of suffering.
 Eventually he encounters a mysterious woman who re-ignites in him the determination to grapple with his weaknesses and who leads him toward revelations no photograph could every portray.
 In 2004 this novel won the silver category for “Best First Book / Fiction” in the USA at the Benjamin Franklin Awards.

-“Penis Gourds and Moscow Muggings” is a non-fiction compilation of humorous episodes that celebrate cultural differences he encountered during marathon journeys that looped him around the globe several times.
+“Penis Gourds and Moscow Muggings” is a non-fiction compilation of humorous episodes that celebrate cultural differences I encountered during marathon journeys that looped me around the globe several times.

 “Thrill Me Rajasthan” is a fine art coffee table book with images that boldly use color within tight compositions to depict a serene, almost cosmic order in the otherwise wonderful chaos that is everyday life in India.

-See his iconic travel imagery from past years at GETTY.
+See my iconic travel imagery from past years at GETTY.

 Love Story Novel